← All States

 Oregon Truck Idling Law

 Oregon caps a truck's main engine at 5 minutes of idling in any 60-minute period, with up to 30 minutes for a single load or unload (ORS 825.605, enforced by ODOT).
+The limit covers commercial vehicles over 10,000 pounds GVWR on public roads and any premises open to the public (truck stops, rest areas, terminals).
 The sleeper-berth heat or AC break only applies in trucks over 26,000 pounds when it is below 50F or above 75F, and it does not apply if the truck has an APU.
 A citation can go to the driver, the carrier, or both.

 Statewide lawYes